jasonleebrown/UCE_phyluce_pipeline/README.md

 bash seqret_loop.sh
 ```

 5) Even though these loci are already aligned (because the sequences were extracted from reads that aligned to a reference), I have found that re-aligning each locus with Muscle can fix some minor alignment issues (I think this has to do with indels).

-So run the muscle_loop script on the seqret output.
-This can take a while, like a few hours.
+Next step, run the muscle_loop script.
+Navigate up to the'seqret_output' folder and copy the 'muscle_loop.sh' script to this folder.
+The 'muscle_loop.sh' script can take a while, like a few hours.

-Enter the Seqret loop directory, copy the 'muscle_loop.sh' into this diretory.
-Then created a new folder (below) and run the script (also below).
+Now create a new output folder:

 ```
 mkdir muscle